dstockto/csv-chef/README.md

 Headers are an exclamation point followed by a column number with no spaces, like `!2`.
 If you want to add a column header for an inserted column, these can be useful.
 You could also use them to change existing headers.
-You can use all the features of a recipe when defining a header, but remember, for transformations, it will running against existing header values.
+You can use all the features of a recipe when defining a header, but remember, for transformations, it will run against existing header values.
 For generate recipes, there are no incoming columns, so it doesn't make any sense to try to use column references.